A Riemannian geometric approach for timelike and null spacetime geodesics: The generalized Jacobi metric

-The Jacobi metric \eqref{jacobis} does not give the correct results when recovering geodesics.
-Here we can see the particularity of the stationary spacetimes.
-The term factor that multiplies the metric $g_{ij}$ includes the energy $E$ and $L$ and there is no way to project only on surfaces of constant energy $E$.
+where we have used equations \eqref{energy2} and \eqref{momentum}.
+The indices in $g_{ab}$ run over a $2$-dimensional manifold, $a,b=r,\theta$.\\ Here we can see the particularity of the stationary spacetimes.
+The conformal factor that multiplies the metric $g_{ab}^{2d}$ includes the energy $E$ and $L$ and there is no way to project only on surfaces of constant energy $E$.
 There is always a mixed term with the angular momentum.
-When the metric coefficient $g_{t\phi}$ vanishes we recover the static case and the usual Jacobi metric.
-As we have pointed out, we have to project over the killing vectors $\partial_{\phi}$ and $\partial_{t}$, then the Jacobi metric should be
+If we project over both Killing vectors $\partial_{\phi}$ and $\partial_{t}$, then the generalized Jacobi metric would be \eqref{jacobiest2d}.
+The generalized Jacobi metric \eqref{jacobiest2d} solves the problem of obtaining the geodesics from a Riemannian metric.\\ For stationary spacetimes we will have two different reparametrizations when comparing the equations of motion for $g_{ij}$ and the equations of motion for the generalized Jacobi metric.
+This is the reason why all previous attempts have failed.